Contravention of parenting orders – does it really matter?

 For example, the Family Court might order liberal communication between a child and the mother on the evenings that the child spends time with the father.
 If the father sits in on all Facetime calls between the mother and the child, intervening and ending the conversation early, he would be in contravention of the communication with order.

-What is a reasonable excuse for a contravention order?
+What is a reasonable excuse for a contravention of parenting orders?

 If the contravention of a parenting order has been established, the only legitimate defence is a “reasonable excuse”.
 Circumstances that give rise to a reasonable excuse include where: